Sometimes the old adage “Love is blind” cannot be truer.

 Over the past few years, I’ve been in contact with countless Ideapod readers who are happily back with their ex.
 And getting back together was the best thing they did.

 These couples broke up for relatively trivial reasons or because of circumstances out of their control.
 None of their relationships were the toxic ones I mentioned above.

 Here’s a link to Brad’s free video again.
 If you want an action plan to get back with your ex, then Brad will give you one that will work,

 How to properly break up with someone

-Breaking up is a complicated and often nasty task.
-What people actually don’t realize is that many of the complications can be avoided if the breakup is done right.
+If breaking up is the right way forward for you, you’ll find it’s a complicated and often nasty task.
+However, what people actually don’t realize is that many of the complications can be avoided if the breakup is done right.

-If you’ve decided it’s best to end your relationship, you need to do it with as less damage as possible.
+You need to do it with the least amount of damage as possible.
 Not only will it make the task easier, but it will help both partners move on better as well.